 Now you need to login into your Amazon Connect Voicemail Management Portal.

-1) Click on SYNC AGENTS button and your new user should appear in the list
+1) Click on SYNC AGENTS button and your new user should appear in the list2) Click on your VM user and configure it as required.

 3) First thing you need to assign any extension that will be used to reference this agent in IVR.